The top 5 open choir groups to join in Toronto

 This choir has a mission: to make the world a better place, all while making beautiful music, of course.
 Their goal is to help community organizations raise funds and raise awareness.
 Folksy and friendly, you can join this choir without auditioning.
 It is easy as one, two three to get involved.
 Just fill in their membership form and they will get in touch about the next steps.
 Their meeting place is at Cecil Street Community Centre close to College and Spadina.
 Rehearsals usually start in September after Labour Day.
 For more information take a look at their website.

 Young, fresh and fun.
 Univox is a meeting place for young adults (from late teens through their thirties) for the love singing.
 If you are simply a choir enthusiast or if you are a seasoned choir participant, Univox welcomes you.
-The choir meets on Tuesdays from 5:45 - 8pm at Dovercourt Baptist Church (shoot them an email for detailed information on how to join at email@example.com).
+The choir meets on Tuesdays from 5:45 to 8pm at Dovercourt Baptist Church, with shows and membership information listed on their website.
 See them perform Arcade Fire's "Wake Up" below.

 Check out our profile on Toronto's 130+ member LGBT community choir Singing Out, whom we interviewed earlier this summer.